-The issue of who represents GPs, practices and the profession is a subject that is frequently raised and there remains uncertainty about the role of the GPC, RCGP, local Faculty of the RCGP, the LMC office, the LMC Committee, the CCG and Federations.
-This paper, I hope, will try and provide some clarity on the issue.
+The issue of who represents GPs, practices, and the profession, is a subject that is frequently raised and there remains uncertainty about the role of the GPC, RCGP, local Faculty of the RCGP, the LMC office, the LMC Committee, the CCG and Federations.
+The following information offers clarity:

 The Local Medical Committee (LMC)

 The LMC is the only body that has a statutory duty to represent GPs at a local level.
 This statutory duty was first enshrined in Law in 1911 and has been included in the various NHS Acts over the recent past and is included in the Health and Social Care Act.

 The LMC has a constitution that ensures it is representative of GPs, this is updated regularly following consultation with GPs and NHS England.
 In every area of the country there is a local representative committee called a Local Medical Committee whereby, GPs are nominated by their peers and elections to these roles take place regularly (normally every 2 – 4 years).
 The committee also ensures there is a balance in terms of representation (contractual status and other factors).

 Whilst recognised by statute and having statutory functions, unlike CCGs, LMCs are NOT themselves statutory bodies, they are independent.
 It is this unique status as independent representative bodies recognised by statute that allows them to be so effective in standing up for and supporting their GPs.
 They are accountable to the GPs they represent, unlike CCGs who are answerable to NHS England and the Department of Health leaving LMCs free to speak up on behalf of GPs, practices and their patients when others cannot.